 The next step is to pack and deliver his stolen goods to India.
 Hopefully, his precious stolen treasure will reach India in good condition.
 Fortune places the 13,000 plants and 10,000 seeds inside a Wardian case, a small plant house invented in the mid-1800s to transport rare plant specimens.

 The journey between Calcutta and the Himalayas was long, but the plants could have survived without an employee from the East India Company.
 Obviously, not knowing what he was doing, the man opened the Wardian case and gave the plants water.
 His intentions were good, but half of the plants were destroyed, and none of the seeds could be saved.

 How ironic that the East India Company ruined its own stolen goods.

 Fortune Obtains The World's Finest Tea

 India and Ceylon are large tea producers.
-This wouldn't have been easy to achieve without Fortune's daring mission.
-Some will call him a thief, but those who love tea are grateful that he spread the Chinese secrets to other countries, giving people an extraordinary opportunity to enjoy a nice cup of tea.
+It wouldn't have been easy to achieve without Fortune's daring mission.
+Some will call him a thief, but those who love tea are grateful that he spread Chinese secrets to other countries, giving people an extraordinary opportunity to enjoy a nice cup of tea.